stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/section/appendcontent/_index.md

 ---
+title: Aspose::Words::Section::AppendContent method
-title: AppendContent
+linktitle: AppendContent
 second_title: Aspose.Words for C++ API Reference
-description: Inserts a copy of content of the source section at the end of this section.
+description: Aspose::Words::Section::AppendContent method.
+Inserts a copy of content of the source section at the end of this section in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words/section/appendcontent/